getclump/clump/README.md

 Clump removes the need for the developer to even think about bulk-fetching, batching and retries, providing a powerful and composable interface for aggregating resources.

 An example of batching fetches using futures without Clump:
+(makes 1 call to tracksService and 1 call to usersService)

 ```scala
 tracksService.get(trackIds).flatMap { tracks =>